Student Organizations at Peirce College

 Candidates must have a cumulative and major grade point average of 3.5 or higher.

-Peirce College will induct students into LEX during the spring semester of each year.
+Peirce College will induct students into LEX honor society during the spring semester of each year.
 Eligible students will be contacted by the Dean of Students.
 There is a one-time fee associated with the membership.

 Legal Studies Student Association (LSSA)